Georges River Council: 2024

+2021

 Council logo

 On 3 April 2017, Georges River Council adopted its new logo and branding as required by the NSW state government proclamation.
 The logo, one of three designed by council staff, was adopted following a community consultation process which looked at the three options.
-The successful choice, featuring a dragon (which is representative of the St George region and appeared on Hurstville council's logo and coat of arms), was chosen due to "perceived meaning, diversity, relevance to the local area including connections to St George and the logo’s representation to the community including links to multiculturalism and sport".
+The successful choice, featuring a dragon (which is representative of the St George region and appeared on the former Hurstville City Council logo and coat of arms), was chosen due to "perceived meaning, diversity, relevance to the local area including connections to St George and the logo’s representation to the community including links to multiculturalism and sport".

 The consultations resulted in several changes before its unveiling, including changing the direction of the dragon, the adoption of the red colour from the interim council typeface logo used since amalgamation, and the addition of a Port Jackson fig tree leaf motif, to represent the indigenous heritage of the area.